Travelling with medicines or medical devices into Australia

 Restrictions on bringing medicines and medical devices into Australia

 Prior quarantine clearance may be required to import any material of biological origin (human, animal, plant or bacterial).
-The importer should contact the Department of Agriculture to see if an import permit is required.
+The importer should contact the Department of Agriculture and Water Resources to see if an import permit is required.

 The TGA often receives enquiries from people who want to import Hoodia or Traditional Chinese Medicine products.
 Please read the brochures on these topics which are available from the Department of the Environment: